-The arbitration may proceed in the absence of any party or counsel who, after due notice, fails to be present, fails to submit evidence or fails to obtain a postponement.
-In the event one or more parties do not appear at the designated time and place for the hearing, the arbitrator or the AAA shall, in the presence of all other parties, place a call to the party or, if known, to the party's representative, who has not appeared.
+The arbitration may proceed in the absence of any party or representative who, after due notice, fails to be present, fails to submit evidence or fails to obtain a postponement.
+In the event one or more parties do not appear at the designated time and place for the hearing, the arbitrator (in the presence of all other parties) or the AAA shall place a call to the non-appearing party or, if represented, that party's representative.
 At that time the arbitrator shall determine whether to proceed with the hearing and/or under what conditions the hearing may be held, including but not limited to telephonic participation and supplemental written submissions.
-The arbitrator shall require the party present to submit such evidence as may be required for the making of an award.
+The arbitrator shall require the party or party representative present to submit such evidence as may be required for the making of an award.
 An award shall not be made solely on the default of a party.

 R-19.
-Order of Proceedings in an Oral Hearing
+Conduct of Proceedings

-An oral hearing shall be opened by the recording of the place, time, and date of the hearing and the presence of the arbitrator, the parties, and counsel, if any; and by the receipt by the arbitrator of the statement of the claim and answer, if any.
+A hearing shall be opened by the recording of the place or method, if virtual, time, and date of the hearing and the presence of the arbitrator, the parties, and counsel, if any; and by the receipt by the arbitrator of the statement of the claim and answer, if any.